renepacchaux/recipe-revolution/README.md

 **‍**
 **Finger on the pulse**
 ‍
-No doubt that visual representation, even blank pages, help with the mental model needed to have a narrative in your presentation.
+No doubt that visual representation, even lightly doodling on blank pages, help with the mental model needed to have a problem-centered design narrative.
-‍
 ‍
 Export a narrative in your presentation.‍